Failure of famous functional inequalities on Finsler manifolds: the influence of $S$-curvature: Sobolev spaces over Finsler manifolds and approximation

 By Rademacher's theorem and local coordinate systems, it follows that every Lipschitz function on $(M,F,\m)$ is differentiable $\m$-a.e.
 In addition, we have the following approximation result which is useful in our proofs.

 \begin{proposition} Let $(M,F,\m)$ be a forward complete $\FMMM$.
 For every $u\in \Lip_0(M)$, there exists a sequence of smooth Lipschitz functions $u_l\in C^\infty_0(M)\cap \Lip_0(M)$ such that

-where $\mathscr{K}\subset M$ is a compact set and $C>0$ is a constant.
-In particular, if $u$ is nonnegative, so are $u_l$'s. \end{proposition} \begin{proof} Although the proof is standard, we provide it for readers' convenience.
+where $\mathscr{K}\subset M$ is a compact set, $C>0$ is a constant and ``\,$\rightrightarrows$" means uniform convergence.
+Moreover, if $u$ is nonnegative, so are $u_l$'s. \end{proposition} \begin{proof} Although the proof is standard, we provide it for readers' convenience.
 Let $\mathbb{B}^n$ denote the standard Euclidean unit open ball in $\mathbb{R}^n$.
 The proof is divided into two steps.

 \textit{Step 1.} We show that for every $C$-Lipschitz function $h\in C_0(\mathbb{B}^n)$ and every $\epsilon>0$, there exists a $C$-Lipschitz function $h_\epsilon\in C^\infty_0(\mathbb{B}^n)$ such that